 Were you able to grasp their attention?
 Did you make the session engaging?

 While thinking of these instances you will realize that presentations often turn out to be pressurized situations depending on how afraid you are of the crowd.
-The situation worsens when you are unable to get the desired response from your audience.
+The situation worsens when you are unable to get the desired response from your audience, that is why most of the corporate sector provides training to employees to enhance their skills and deliver the best.

 If these are some of the problems faced by you, do not worry.